 “The brain may die but my compulsion for useless trivia lives on.”

 If you do not want to acquire useless information, I would suggest that you stop reading this column immediately.
 Most of the columns I write encourage readers to think about something relatively important.
 Today, I am making an exception.

 Perhaps you are more interested in the human body.
 I just learned that there are 1,200,000 fibers in a human optic nerve.
-And, the average human eye can perceive more than 1 million simultaneous visual impressions and can discriminate among nearly 8 million gradations of color.
-Or, the average person will walk 115,000 miles in a lifetime or around the world four and a half times.
+And, the average human eye can perceive more than one million simultaneous visual impressions and can discriminate among nearly eight million gradations of color.
+Or, the average person will walk 115,000 miles in a lifetime or around the world four-and-a-half times.

 While making my way through this book of useless information, I found myself disagreeing with Oscar Wilde who said, “It is a very sad thing that nowadays there is so little useless information.”
 In this little book I found page after page of it.

 Here is some more.
 Two animal rights protesters were protesting at the cruelty of sending pigs to a slaughterhouse in Bonn, Germany.
 Suddenly, the pigs — all two thousand of them — escaped through a broken fence and stampeded, trampling the two helpless protestors to death.
-Then there was the thief who was surprised while robing a house in Antwerp, Belgium and as he fled out of the back door, he clambered over a nine-foot wall, dropped down, and found himself in the city prison.
+Then there was the thief who was surprised while robbing a house in Antwerp, Belgium and as he fled out of the back door, he clambered over a nine-foot-high wall, dropped down and found himself in the city prison.